FedMKT: Federated Mutual Knowledge Transfer for Large and Small Language Models: Experiments

 The top sub-table of Table \ref{tab:Homogeneous} shows that FedMKT significantly outperforms Zero-Shot on the server's LLM (i.e., LLaMa2-7B) in the two Homogeneous settings.
 It also shows that FedMKT achieves comparable performance of the Centralized scenario, in which the server' LLM is fine-tuned using all clients' data and the public data combined.

 The bottom sub-table of Table \ref{tab:Homogeneous} shows that FedMTK performs better than the Zero-Shot, Standalone, and FedAvg due to the assistance of the server's LLM.
-For example, in the CQA dataset, FedMKT outperforms FedAvg by 4\% on the LLaMa2-1.3 SLM and by 5\% on the OPT-1.3B SLM, respectively.
+For example, in the CQA dataset, FedMKT outperforms FedAvg by 4\% in relative terms on the LLaMa2-1.3 SLM and by 5\% on the OPT-1.3B SLM, respectively.